-On Thursday, a Boston City Council committee finalized wording on an ordinance that seeks to clean satellite dish clutter.
-The proposal, supported by Mayor Thomas M. Menino, would require the removal of all out-of-use satellite dishes.
-It would also ban new installations from facades and other walls that face the street, unless an installer can prove there is no other place way to get a signal.
+On Thursday, a Boston City Council committee fine-tuned a new ordinance that seeks to clean the satellite dish clutter.
+The proposal, supported by Mayor Thomas M. Menino, would require the removal of all obsolete satellite dishes.
+It would also ban new installations from facades and other walls facing the street, unless an installer can prove there is no other place to get a signal.
 Dishes would have to be placed on roofs, in the rear, or on the sides of buildings.

 “If you have a satellite dish and you are a subscriber to a company, you are grandfathered in,’’ said Councilor Salvatore LaMattina of East Boston, who has spearheaded the effort.
 “Once it is no longer in use, we want it removed, This ordinance will help . . . save the character of our neighborhoods.’’

 The full City Council must still vote on the measure.
 If the ordinance passes, it will raise the ante in a growing national fight between densely populated cities and DIRECTV, DISH, and other satellite companies.
 The battle reached the Federal Communications Commission in December, when satellite television companies petitioned to stop a dish law in Philadelphia.

 Chicago passed a similar measure, which has also been put on hold pending a ruling in Washington.
 The FCC must decide whether local regulations comport with federal rules adopted in 1996 to protect the rights of tenants and property owners to receive entertainment beamed from above.

 The satellite television companies have also asked the federal government to expand their authority to install dishes where they see fit in the name of broadcasting rights and free airways.
 DIRECTV and DISH declined to discuss the issue.
 The industry’s trade group, the Satellite Broadcasting & Communications Association, issued a statement but would not address specific questions.